 - Licensed Residential setting (Adult Forster and Homes for the Aged)

 These services can be arranged and purchased for clients age 18 and older who meet the medical and financial requirements of the Medicaid Home and Community Based Services program.
 For others, private pay and insurance payment are an option.
-Project Choices is funded by the Michigan Department of Community Health, Aging and Adult Services Agency.
+Project Choices is funded by the Bureau of Aging, Community Living, and Supports (ACLS Bureau.)
 Local fundraising dollars also assist in paying for client services.

 Confidentiality & Legal Rights